 Leaders at all levels often struggle to balance their many responsibilities.
 Constant demands on time, along with an expectation to be constantly connected can leave a leader feeling overwhelmed and burned out.
 This leads to issues with morale and performance.
 As 2019 comes to an end, this is the time to reflect on ways to improve for the year ahead.
-So, here are 10 ways for leaders to enhance their leadership skills and up their game in 2020.
+So, here are 10 ways for leaders to enhance their leadership skills and up their game.

 1. Prioritize your physical health